All Episodes

 It's closed down.

-It's a it's a child, uh it's a child care center now.
+It's a child care center now.

 Wow.

-So the girls were told that um if they decided that they did not want to walk out, that they would have to wait in a certain classroom.
+So the girls were told that if they decided that they did not want to walk out, that they would have to wait in a certain classroom.

 Right.